Posterior Contraction for Sparse Neural Networks in Besov Spaces with Intrinsic Dimensionality: Proofs of the technical results

-where $\rho_H$ denotes the Hellinger distance.
-Here, while the upper bound was originally introduced in terms of the $L^1$-norm in \citet{xie2020adaptive}, it can be equivalently replaced with the $L^2$-norm, as demonstrated in their proof.
-Thus, the Hellinger distance is equivalent to $\rho_L$ up to a constant factor.
-It suffices to show the theorem with respect to the Hellinger distance.
+where $\rho_H$ denotes the Hellinger distance and $p_{f,\sigma}$ is the density with $f$ and $\sigma$.
+Therefore, the Hellinger distance is equivalent to $\rho_L$ up to a constant factor and it suffices to establish the theorem with respect to the Hellinger distance, which admits an exponentially powerful test function.